YosysHQ/nextpnr/README.md

     - For a debug build with HX1K support only, run ` cmake -DCMAKE_BUILD_TYPE=Debug -DICE40_HX1K_ONLY=1 .`
     - For a release build, run `cmake .`
     - Add `-DCMAKE_INSTALL_PREFIX=/your/install/prefix` to use a different install prefix to the default `/usr/local`
+    - For MSVC build with vcpkg use `cmake . -DCMAKE_TOOLCHAIN_FILE=C:/vcpkg/scripts/buildsystems/vcpkg.cmake` using your vcpkg location
+    - For MSVC x64 build adding `-G"Visual Studio 14 2015 Win64"` is needed.
  - Use Make to run the build itself
     - For all binary targets, just run `make`
     - For just the iCE40 CLI&GUI binary, run `make nextpnr-ice40`